 Some of the best advisers are those who have done it before.
 They can see the big picture but you do need someone who is familiar with the detailed process and can negotiate the best possible price usually by finding one or more interested parties.
 Appointing an experienced adviser will help you through the whole process, take away some of the stress you will be under and save you time and money at the end of the process.

 If you would like to know more about this area…

 Now this is a different question to why do I need an adviser.The choice here is about you and I. Do we get along?
 Does the chemistry work?
 Can you trust me?

-If you go to the page on this website Andrew Watkin you can read more about Why you should use my services; What it is that I do and How I build trust with you.
+If you go to the page choosing the right adviser on this website you can read more about why you should use my services; what it is that I do and how I build trust with you.

 How do I concentrate on running the business while trying to sell it at the same time?